Aaron Mooy: 2012–2017: Senior debut and World Cup qualifiers

 In the next stage of the competition, Mooy started in all group matches, continuing to be the key midfielder to provide his side chances.
 Australia won their first two games before drawing consecutively in the next three matches; Mooy assisted once during the first half of the group.
 Following the second round of the group, Mooy assisted the opening goal in a 1–1 draw against Iraq.
 After a 2–0 win over United Arab Emirates, he assisted the winning goal, a sharp pass to Tom Rogic in the 72nd minute, in a crucial 3–2 win against Saudi Arabia to keep his nation in contention for World Cup qualification.
-Australia finished the campaign in third place, missing out on direct qualification and resorted to qualify through a play-off round.
+Australia finished the campaign in third place, missing out on direct qualification and facing a battle to qualify through a play-off round.
 Mooy was involved in the winning goal at extra time, securing a 3–2 aggregate win over Syria to progress to the final round against Honduras on 15 November 2017.
 After an initial 0–0 draw, Australia won 3–1 in the second leg to ensure qualification for the 2018 World Cup in Russia.